jdittrich/userNeedResearchBook/text/allURBook.md

 I already talked about grouping data by shared themes.
 The question is: What is a meaningful theme?

-One method to group data and derive a theme would going through the data and see which utterances and observations mention the same thing or the same assessment.
-Thus all notes mentioning »color« would belong to one theme and get the headline „Color“; all notes mentioning »good«  belong to one theme and get the headline „good things“.
+One method to group data and derive a theme would be going through the data and see which utterances and observations mention the same thing or the same assessment.
+Thus, all notes mentioning »color« would belong to one theme and get the headline »Color«; all notes mentioning »good«  belong to one theme and get the headline »good things«.

 <div class="example">